 What You Will Not Get in a Debriefing?

 - A point-by-point comparison of the awardee’s proposal against yours.

 - A detailed discussion of the Agency’s source selection plan;

 - Opportunity to supplement the information in your proposal.

 The reason for the agency debriefing in procurement is to communicate with the contracting agency and get relevant information early in time to decide whether or not you want to file a GAO bid protest or file in another forum.
 Remember, it must be a REQUIRED debriefing.
 See GAO Protest Deadlines – How to Meet Them

 A GAO bid Protest will be sustained if the agency provided material information concerning solicitation requirements to a single competitor in a post-award debriefing and then the agency subsequently reopened the competition without providing the other competitors with the same information.
 See SYMVIONICS, Inc., B-293824.2.

-Know When the Agency has Finished Your Post Award Debriefing Under FAR Part 15
+Know When the Agency Has Finished Your Post Award FAR Part 15 Debriefing

 When you attend a debriefing after a government contracts award, you should pay strong attention to when the agency post award debriefing is actually over.
 If you receive a written debriefing, see if it actually states that it is concluded.
 If not, ASK.